[Skip to Content]

 Elaine

-A food intolerance means either the body cannot properly digest the food that is eaten, or that a particular food might irritate the digestive system.
-Symptoms of food intolerance can include nausea, gas, cramps, abdominal pain, diarrhea, irritability, nervousness, or headaches.
+A food intolerance means either the body can't properly digest the food that is eaten, or that a particular food might irritate the digestive system.
+Symptoms of food intolerance can include nausea, gas, cramps, belly pain, diarrhea, irritability, or headaches.

 A food allergy happens when the body's immune system, which normally fights infections, sees the food as an invader.
-This leads to an allergic reaction — a response from the immune system in which chemicals like histamine are released in the body.
-The reaction can cause symptoms like breathing problems, throat tightness, hoarseness, coughing, vomiting, abdominal pain, hives, swelling, or a drop in blood pressure.
+This leads to an allergic reaction — an immune system response in which chemicals like histamine are released in the body.
+The reaction can cause symptoms like hives, vomiting, belly pain, throat tightness, hoarseness, coughing, breathing problems, or a drop in blood pressure.

-Even if previous reactions have been mild, someone with a food allergy is always at risk of the next reaction being life-threatening.
-Eating a microscopic amount of the food, or sometimes even touching or inhaling it, could lead to anaphylaxis.
+Even if previous reactions have been mild, someone with a food allergy is always at risk for the next reaction being life-threatening.
+Eating a microscopic amount of the food could lead to anaphylaxis.
 So anyone with a food allergy must avoid the problem food(s) entirely and always carry emergency injectable epinephrine.

-Many people with food sensitivities, on the other hand, can ingest a small amount of the bothersome food without a problem.
+People with food sensitivities, on the other hand, might be able to ingest a small amount of the bothersome food without a problem.

 Medically reviewed by: Larissa Hirsch, MD